chaunceygardiner/weewx-realtime_gauge-data/readme.txt

 loop packet.
 A default installation will result in the generated gauge-data.txt file being placed in the $HTML_ROOT directory.
-The Realtime gauge-data extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the Realtime gauge-data extension wiki.
+The Realtime gauge-data extension installation can be further customized (eg file locations, frequency of generation etc) by referring to the RealTime Gauge-Data extension wiki.

 Manual installation

-1. Download the latest Realtime gauge-data extension from the Realtime gauge-data releases page (https://github.com/gjr80/weewx-realtime_gauge-data /releases) into a directory accessible from the WeeWX machine.
+1. Download the latest RealTime Gauge-Data extension from the Realtime gauge-data releases page (https://github.com/gjr80/weewx-realtime_gauge-data /releases) into a directory accessible from the WeeWX machine.

     $ wget -P $DOWNLOAD_ROOT https://github.com/gjr80/weewx-realtime_gauge-data
-/releases/download/v0.3.7/rtgd-0.3.7.tar.gz
+/releases/download/v0.4.0/rtgd-0.4.0.tar.gz

 	where $DOWNLOAD_ROOT is the path to the directory where the Realtime gauge-data extension is to be downloaded.

 2. Unpack the extension as follows:

-    $ tar xvfz rtgd-0.3.7.tar.gz
+    $ tar xvfz rtgd-0.4.0.tar.gz

 3. Copy files from within the resulting directory as follows: